top of page

 • Online booking forms

-We chose Salumificio Conti and paid 25 euros per person.
+We chose Salumificio Conti and paid 25 euros per person in advance.
 I liked their website and location and they had everything I was looking for.

 • Early morning tours to see them making the cheese